-For larger fillings and to repair damage, we offer porcelain inlays, onlays and crowns.
-These options not only preserve the appearance of your tooth or teeth, they are conservative, strong and beautiful.
+For larger fillings and to repair damage, we offer porcelain inlays, onlays, and crowns.
+These options not only preserve the appearance of your tooth or teeth, but they are also conservative, strong, and beautiful.
 They contain no unhealthy metals and are placed on the tooth instead of pressed into it.
-Here at Riverview Dental Designs, we use them for everything from filling cavities and repairing damaged teeth, to finish a root canal and to strengthen weak or breaking teeth.
+Here at Riverview Dental Designs, we use them for everything from filling cavities and repairing damaged teeth to finishing a root canal and strengthening weak or broken teeth.

 All of our tooth-colored fillings look and feel surprisingly natural.
 In fact, they blend with your natural tooth so well, some people forget which tooth they were placed in!